-Pressurization/depressurization depends on the location of the blue pressure pickup on the gauge with respect to the building, since building induced pressure is measured between the red and blue connections, and the red tube always goes through the panel.
+Pressurization/depressurization depends on the location of the red pressure pickup on the gauge with respect to the inside of the ducts, since duct induced pressure is measured between the red and blue connections, and the blue tube always goes into the ducts.

-The location of the operator (blue pickup on the gauge) as well as the sign (plus or minus) of the induced pressures are thus used to choose the label on the data set - "Pressurization Set" or "Depressurization Set".
+The location of the operator (red pickup on the gauge) as well as the sign (plus or minus) of the induced pressures are thus used to choose the label on the data set - "Pressurization Set" or "Depressurization Set".